tigerhawkvok/PySNP/README.md

 # PySNP

 A program based on Richard Dawkins' "Methinks it is like a weasel" example.
-Inspired by (http://scienceblogs.com/pharyngula/2009/08/but_why_would_dawkins_want_to.php)[http://scienceblogs.com/pharyngula/2009/08/but_why_would_dawkins_want_to.php].
+Inspired by [this Pharyngula post](http://scienceblogs.com/pharyngula/2009/08/but_why_would_dawkins_want_to.php).

 ## Constants
 The following constants can be edited in the file to change the mutation parameters.